alexdevero/alex-devero-blog/__drafts__/draft--typescript-interfaces.md

 ## Specifying read-only properties

 When you create an object you may want to prevent some properties from being changed.
 You can specify this intent also via TypeScript interfaces.
 You achieve this by placing the `readonly` keyword before the property name.
-This will tell TypeScript that the property that follows is read-only property.
+This will tell TypeScript that the property that follows is a read-only property.

 If you use the interface to annotate some object, you will be able to set the value for the read-only property only during initialization.
 If you try to change the property value later, TypeScript compiler will throw an error.